-Chhattisgarh: Day before polls, naxal gunned down in encounter in Bijapur
+Chhattisgarh: Day before polls, Maoists set off 6 blasts; 1 BSF officer killed

-Raipur, Nov 11: An encounter is underway in Bijapur between security forces and Maoists on Sunday in Chhattisgarh after the latter triggered multiple explosions in the state a day before the first phase of polling for Assembly elections.
+Raipur, Nov 11: A sub-inspector of Border Security Force (BSF) was killed when Maoists reportedly triggered six IED blasts in Kanker district of Chhattisgarh on Sunday, a day ahead of polling in the region.

-ANI reported that a set of 6 IEDs were planted in a series and set off in one go between Gome and Gattakal in Kanker's Koyali Beda.
-Meanwhile, One BSF ASI jawan was injured durinf the incident.
+The blast took place at around 8.30 am when a team of BSF was on routine area domination in Koliyabeda area.
+The area comes under Antahgarh assembly constituency from where MP Vikram Usendi has been fielded by BJP in the assembly elections.

-As per initial information, one Maoist has been killed and another was apprehended in the ongoing operation.
+In another incident, one Maoist was gunned down on in an encounter with security forces in Chhattigsarh's insurgency-hit Bijapur district.
 Arms and ammunition were also recovered.

 Elaborate security arrangements are being made for smooth conduct of tomorrow's first phase of polling in Chhattisgarh to elect a new Assembly.
 18 constituencies in eight Naxal-affected districts will go to polls in this phase.